XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 ## Detecting the issue

-So, Sometime in July, my Wife told me something odd was going on with the main bathroom.
+So, Sometime in July, my wife told me something odd was going on with the main bathroom.

-After investigation, I concurred, something indeed odd was happening.
+After investigation, I concurred that, something indeed odd was happening.

 The first sign- the toilet was literally sinking into the floor.